Napoleon's Crimes: Overview

-In the early 19th century, Napoleon had reinstated slavery in the French colonies of Saint-Domingue (now Haiti) and Guadeloupe, these were subsequently hit by a series of massive slave rebellions.
-Napoleon, as the person responsible for the reinstatement of slavery after the First French Republic had abolished it, was in charge of putting the slave revolts down, and he did so with brutal efficiency.
+In brief, Ribbe's thesis is that Napoleon engaged in conduct against rebellious Haitian slaves that would meet modern-day definitions of war crimes and probably fall under the rubric of genocide.
+In the early 19th century, Napoleon had reinstated slavery in the French colonies of Saint-Domingue (now Haiti) and Guadeloupe.
+These colonies were subsequently hit by a series of massive slave rebellions.
+Napoleon, as the person responsible for the reinstatement of slavery after the First French Republic had seen to its abolition, was in charge of putting the slave revolts down, and he did so with brutal efficiency.
 Ribbe claims that some of Napoleon's men refused to do as they were ordered, and then later wrote journals describing the massacre.
 From these passages, he claims that Napoleon's troops burnt sulphur (readily collected from nearby volcanoes) to make sulphur dioxide gas, which is poisonous.
 This would have been effective at helping to quell the rebelling Caribbean slaves.

 Ribbe's most controversial accusation is that the holds of ships were used as makeshift gas chambers; and that up to 100,000 black slaves were murdered in them.
 These revelations are still in considerable academic dispute, but when the book was published, the French establishment was quick to condemn his allegations.
 The French newspaper France Soir, a populist tabloid, for instance, published a stinging editorial, calling the claims of the book insane.
 The French historian Pierre Branda wrote a critical analysis of Ribbe's book, stating that it is mainly based on suppositions and that the sources are few and often quoted and referred to with heavy omissions.